Bentley - Wilson - St James

 Bentley - Wilson - St James's young demographic places it in the bottom 15% of areas nationwide

-Bentley-Wilson-St James's median age is 32 years, which is notably younger than Greater Perth's average of 37 years and the national average of 38 years.
+Bentley-Wilson-St James's median age is 32 years, which is younger than Greater Perth's average of 37 years and significantly lower than Australia's national average of 38 years.
 Compared to Greater Perth, Bentley-Wilson-St James has a higher proportion of residents aged 25-34 (23.4%) but fewer residents aged 5-14 (7.8%).
-This concentration of 25-34-year-olds is significantly above the national average of 14.5%.
-Post-Census data from 2021 shows that the proportion of residents aged 15-24 has increased from 17.7% to 19.4%, while those aged 35-44 have risen from 13.0% to 14.2%.
+This concentration of 25-34 year-olds is notably higher than the national average of 14.5%.
+Post-2021 Census data indicates that the 15 to 24 age group has increased from 17.7% to 19.4%, while the 35 to 44 cohort has risen from 13.0% to 14.2%.
 Conversely, the proportion of residents aged 85 and above has decreased from 4.6% to 3.3%.
-By 2041, demographic modeling suggests that Bentley-Wilson-St James's age profile will significantly change.
-The 75-84 age cohort is projected to grow by 58%, adding 802 residents to reach a total of 2,188.
-Residents aged 65 and older are expected to represent 52% of the population growth, while declines are projected for the 35-44 and 5-14 age cohorts.
+By 2041, demographic modeling suggests significant changes in Bentley-Wilson-St James's age profile.
+The 75 to 84 cohort is projected to grow by 58%, adding 802 residents to reach a total of 2,188.
+Residents aged 65 and older are expected to represent 51% of the population growth, while declines are projected for the 35 to 44 and 5 to 14 age cohorts.

 Frequently Asked Questions - Age